• About Us

 7. Go to your document and paste the symbol by right-clicking and selecting Paste, or by typing Ctrl + V.

-How to insert the bullet point symbol using Character Map
+How to copy the bullet point symbol using Character Map

-How to Type a Bullet Point in Android
+Type a Bullet Point on Your Android Phone

 Most Android keyboards support symbols such as bullet points.
 To insert bullets using the default Android keyboard Gboard, switch to the symbols keypad by tapping the ?123 key and then =\<.
 Click the bullet symbol (•) on the first row to insert it into your SMS or mobile application.